Autostronomy/AutoProf/README.md

 new_pipeline_functions = {'center': My_Center_Finding_Function}
 ```
 in the *config* file.
-You can also make up any other functions and add them to the pipeline functions list, asigning whatever key you like.
+You can also make up any other functions and add them to the pipeline functions list, assigning whatever key you like.
-However, AutoProf will only look for functions that are in the pipeline steps object, so see *Modifying Pipieline Steps* for how to add/remove/reorder steps in the pipeline.
+However, AutoProf will only look for functions that are in the pipeline steps object, so see *Modifying Pipeline Steps* for how to add/remove/reorder steps in the pipeline.

 Every function in the pipeline has the same template.
 To add a new function, or replace an existing one, you must format it as: